 This Passenger’s In-Flight Move Sparks Outrage – Comfort or Just Disgusting?

-A viral TikTok video has reignited one of the internet’s most stomach-churning travel debates: should bare feet ever be allowed on a plane – let alone on someone else’s seat?
+A viral TikTok video has reignited one of the internet’s most stomach-churning travel debates: is it acceptable to go barefoot on a plane – especially on someone else’s seat?

 The clip, posted by TikTok user Sabine, shows a woman visibly frustrated on a flight.
 “Name the WORST thing that can happen on your flight.
 I’ll start,” reads the overlaid text.
 The camera pans to an empty seat beside her – where a man has casually propped up his bare feet on the upholstery.
 In the caption, Sabine writes: “Isn’t this even ILL€GAL to do??”